 Best aircraft model brands for your money

 Depending on how detail oriented you are, different brands might appeal to you.
-I have seen a lot aircraft and aircraft pictures in my life, and as a result i will notice any small shape discrepency and it will bother me.
 If you’re into exact scale replicas, then the best brands for you will be Gemini Jets, JC Wings, Phoenix Models, Inflight200 or Aeroclassics.
 Here’s how they stack up:

 Gemini Jets is probably best known for their 1/200 models, as they have a good eye for the scale look and being an established brand, they offer top quality.
 They also have a large 1/400 scale lineup.
 Their 1/400 models go for around 35$ for narrow bodies and 40-50$ or widebodies.
 You can expect new releases every month, you can find the newly released and upcoming models on their webiste.

 Aeroclassics specializes mostly in oldschool retro airliners (but not only) and 1/400 models.
-They do have a certain number of 1/200 models, with a good livery variety for DC-8s and 707, going for around 80$.
-Their core business though is 1/400.
+They do have a certain number of 1/200 models, with a good variety of liveries for DC-8s and 707, going for around 80$.
+Their core business is 1/400 though.
 At that scale, they have a huge offering, anything from the latest A320 Air Canada robber mask livery, Emirates A343 to NWA DC-10s and Icelandair DC-6s.
 Most of their noarrowbodies go for 35$, and 747s for around 50$.
-I like their moulds, their 747 is on point.
+I like their moulds, their 747 is really well made.

 To sum up: most diecast metal 1/400 scale models from the major brands go for 25-40$ for narrowbody models, and 35-50$ for widebodies.